michaelgao8/echo_processing/README.md

 The symbolic link fails in some instances because the name of `_gdcmswig.so` has a different name.
 It is called something along the lines of `_gdcmswig_x86_...so`

-Alternatively, Anaconda can install gdcm with `conda install -c conda-forge gdcm`
+Alternatively, Anaconda can install gdcm with `conda install -c conda-forge gdcm` (I think this also compiles gdcm to work with python3)

 ### TODO: